Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 Ultimately, different kinds of businesses will resonate with different narratives so determine how you can tell your career story to best fit your unique audience: the employer/hiring manager.

-For example, digital agencies require employees to move quickly, and get projects out the door.
+For example, digital agencies require employees to move quickly and get projects out the door.

 As a result, agencies will likely scan resumes to find people who are good at keeping clients happy and staying on top of deadlines.